arestrom/psp-tek-1/README.md

 See the prototype at https://ejclarke.shinyapps.io/capstone/.

 ## Contact
-Any questions or comments can be directed to Leska Fore from the Puget Sound Partnership at leska.fore@psp.wa.gov.
+Any questions or comments can be directed to Leska Fore from the Puget Sound Partnership at leska&#46;fore@psp&#46;wa&#46;gov.

 ## Table of Contents